lsst-dm/dmtn-021/index.md

 Since the current implementation of [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) is performed in (real) image space, we choose to implement the image decorrelation in image space as well.
 The *post-subtraction convolution kernel* $\widehat{\phi}(k)$ is computed in frequency space from $\widehat{\kappa}(k)$, $\sigma_1$, and $\sigma_2$ ([Equation 2](#equation-2), and is inverse Fourier-transformed to a kernel $\phi$ in real space.
 The image difference is then convolved with $\phi$ to obtain the decorrelated image difference, $D^\prime = \phi \otimes \big[ I_1 - (\kappa \otimes I_2) \big]$.
 This allows us to circumvent *FT*-ing the two exposures $I_1$ and $I_2$, which could lead to artifacts due to masked and/or bad pixels.
 Finally, the resulting PSF of $D^\prime$, important for detection and measurement of `diaSources`, is simply the convolution of the PSF of $D$ with $\phi$.

 ## 2.3.
-Differences between diffim decorrelation and Zackay, et al (2016).
+Comparison of diffim decorrelation and Zackay, et al (2016).

 The decorrelation strategy described above is basically an "afterburner" correction to the standard image differencing algorithm which has been in wide use for over a decade.
 Thus it was relatively straightforward to integrate directly into the LSST image differencing (`ip_diffim`) pipeline.
 It maintains the advantages described previously that are implicit to the [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) algorithm: the PSFs of $I_1$ and $I_2$ do not need to be measured, and spatial variations in PSFs may be readily accounted for.
 The decorrelation can be relatively inexpensive, as it requires one *FFT* of $\kappa$ and one *inverse-FFT* of $\widehat{\phi}(k)$ (which are both small, of order 1,000 pixels), followed by one convolution of the difference image.
 Image masks are maintained, and the variance plane in the decorrelated image difference is also adjusted to the correct variance.

 The decorrelation proposal is quite distinct from the image differencing method proposed by [Zackay, et al. (2016)](https://arxiv.org/abs/1601.02655), which involves FFT-ing the two input images and their PSFs.
 It also requires accurate measurements of PSFs of the two images, including any bulk astrometric offsets (which would be incorporated into the PSFs).
 It is not clear how information in the images' variance planes would be propagated to the final image difference (although theoretically, the two variance planes could simply be added).

 Of note, the [Zackay, et al. (2016)](https://arxiv.org/abs/1601.02655) procedure is symmetric in $I_1$ and $I_2$ (i.e., it does not explicitly require $I_1$ to have a broader PSF than $I_2$), whereas the standard [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) will not work correctly if this is not the case.
-(Deconvolution of the template, or "pre-convolution" of the science image are possible methods to circumvent this issue with [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A)).
+(Deconvolution of the template, or "pre-convolution" of the science image are possible methods to address this concern with [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A).)
 It has also been claimed   ([Zackay, et al. (2016)](https://arxiv.org/abs/1601.02655)) that the [Zackay, et al. (2016)](https://arxiv.org/abs/1601.02655) procedure produces cleaner image subtractions in cases of (1) perpendicular-oriented PSFs and (2) astrometric jitter.
-This claim has yet to be investigated thoroughly using the LSST implementation.
+This claim has yet to be investigated thoroughly using the LSST [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) implementation.

 # 3. Results